-2. If a person can be unsupervised in the community for a period of time per ISP team decision, refer to the ENCOR-911 form or Therap IDF to identify how much time the individual can be in the community before police notification is required.
+2. If a person can be unsupervised in the community per ISP team decision, refer to the Therap IDF to identify how much time the individual can be in the community before police notification is required.

 Notify chain of command, parent/legal representative, and service coordinator.
 Attempt to locate the missing person by coordinating a local neighborhood search, contacting family or friends, or checking frequently visited places.
 If the person is not found or has not returned by the identified time limit, the police should be notified.
 HHS should be notified that a Critical Incident has occurred.
 A Therap General Event Report must be completed